AI CONTROL. FOR FINANCIAL INSTITUTIONS.

-Rad H. Pasovschi, CEO, Institutional AI
+Rad H. Pasovschi, Founder & CEO, Institutional AI

 These questions are not rhetorical.
 Someone will ask them — the board, the regulator, the largest client, or the journalist covering the next incident.